nowsecure/nowsecure-action/docs/getting-started.md

 ### For an Existing Workflow

-> Note: For line-of-code identification, `ripgrep` must be available in the runner.
-For Ubuntu images, add a step for `apt-get install -y ripgrep`.
+> Note: The NowSecure Action leverages ripgrep.
+For Ubuntu images, add a step for `apt-get install -y ripgrep`

 After the stage that builds your application, create a new stage called `scan`: